10000TB/10000TB.github.io/_posts/2017-10-31-Groovy-Style-Guide-Constants.md

 That Groovy Style Guide - Constants

-1.** Do things in object oriented way.
-Remember that it is still a language of Object Orientation.**
+1.<Strong>Do things in object oriented way.
+Remember that it is still a language of Object Orientation.</Strong>

-2.** No simi-colon.
-Lets do everything in a Groovy way.**
+2.<Strong> No simi-colon.
+Lets do everything in a Groovy way.</Strong>

-3.** Define constants in a separate class for external access. **
+3.<Strong> Define constants in a separate class for external access. </Strong>

-4.** Define a class for constant type instead of primitive types when constant need to have other attributes **
+4.<Strong> Define a class for constant type instead of primitive types when constant need to have other attributes </Strong>
 Like: deploymentEnvironment: dev, production, testing.

 Lets take an look at a few examples: